raghavprasad13/Python-Mini-Project---Snake/README.md

   2. Control using arrow keys
   3. Custom difficulty setting
   4. Self-collision ends game
+  5. Random appearance of _food_
+  6. Segment is added everytime snake swallows food
+  7. Sound effects added for swallowing of food and collision

 #### Features to be added:
-  1. Random appearance of _food_ (care must be taken to make the food appear at positions which do not coincide with those of any of the snake's segments)
-  2. Function for adding a segment to the snake is already defined.
-Must be called every time snake swallows food
-  3. Increase speed of the game after certain number of times the snake swallows food
+  1. Increase speed of the game after certain number of times the snake swallows food

 #### Optional features: